microsoft/rushstack/webpack/webpack-workspace-resolve-plugin/README.md

 - `symlinks: false` - Since the cache knows the symlinks for package dependencies, you can avoid the cost of testing for other symlinks unless you are using additional symlinks.
 - `modules: []` - The cache should contain all information necessary to locate available dependencies for any arbitrary folder.
 If you need to allow resolution in other roots, you can add those, but omit `'node_modules'`.

+## Impact

+This plugin should eliminate file system calls associated with the following operations of NodeJS module resolution in webpack:
+- Find the nearest `package.json` to the calling module
+- Locate a named package from a calling module
+- Identify a `package.json` in a resolved directory
+- Find the nearest `package.json` to a resolved file path

 ## Limitations

 This plugin depends on the presence of a cache file in the workspace to function.
 Data in this cache file is assumed not to change while the webpack process is running.